 LIBSVM Tools

-This page provides some miscellaneous tools based on LIBSVM.
+This page provides some miscellaneous tools based on LIBSVM (and LIBLINEAR).
 Roughly they include

 They will be less maintained comparing to the main LIBSVM package.
 However, comments are still welcome.
 Please properly cite our work if you find them useful.
 This supports our future development. -- Chih-Jen Lin